 Gardenia jasminoides, gardenia or Cape jasmine, Zones 7b-10.
 Gardenias are grown for their whorled, white, fantastically fragrant blooms occurring in late spring to early summer, and often again in late summer to fall.
 But the glossy, slightly puckered, evergreen foliage is handsome also after the flowers have gone, so they are good choices for planting near a patio or deck.

 Ilex cornuta, Chinese holly or horned holly, Zones 7-9.
 Chinese holly has stiff shiny leaves usually well-armed with prickles.
 The cultivar 'Burfordii' is widely planted and makes a good screen or specimen.
 It can be pruned up to form a small tree, and is very vigorous.
 We once pruned back several Burfords that were used as foundation plants at a house we bought and were severely overgrown.
 To rejuvenate them we cut them back to about 12" and they bounced back almost with arrogance.
-There are other cultivars worth seeking out, such as 'Willowleaf' below, with smoother leaves and bright clusters of berries.
-'D'Or' has yellow berries.
+There are other cultivars worth seeking out, such as, 'D'Or' with yellow berries; 'O Spring’ with variegated leaves that are dramatic in the winter landscape (this is a male cultivar, so it makes a good pollinator for other Chinese hollies); or ‘Willowleaf’ with smoother-edged leaves.

 Ilex crenata, Japanese holly, Zones 5-7.
 Japanese holly has smaller leaves than Chinese holly and its finer texture makes it very useful for foundation plantings, borders, and more.
 It can be pruned and shaped much like boxwood, and also makes a good subject for bonsai.
 Good to use in place of boxwood for those who find the scent of box objectionable, or to replace boxwoods affected by box blight.
 The black berries are usually hidden under the leaves.
 There are so many cultivars that it is best to visit your local nursery for the best ones for your area.